isaacg1/isaacg1.github.io/publications.md

 ### [Outperforming Multiserver SRPT at All Loads](/assets/sek-improves.pdf) {#sek}
 Izzy Grosof and Daniela Hurtado-Lange.
 Accepted to *ACM SIGMETRICS* as of October 2025.
-Currently under submission to a journal, pending minor revision.
+Currently under submission to a journal, undergoing minor revision.

 [\[paper\]](/assets/sek-improves.pdf)
 [\[arxiv\]](https://arxiv.org/abs/2510.25963)